 Code Assistance projects are selected using an application process and selection criteria (Selection of Code Assistance Projects).
 TGM prioritizes projects that implement the state's Transportation Planning Rule and the Oregon Transportation Plan.
 TGM also prefers projects that advance local transportation system plans (TSP) and those that address issues affecting fast-growing communities.

-TGM is unable to fund work to simply update a set of plan policies or regulations.
+TGM is unable to fund work to update a set of plan policies or regulations without furthering TGM Objectives.
 This type of project may be fundable by DLCD's planning grant program.

 If you have questions, please contact us.